 It has come and gone and partially deregulated again.
 On May 1, 2002, the entire market deregulated in Ontario.
 On November 11, 2002, the provincial government stopped the process pending a review of prices and the market and temporarily capped the electricity commodity price for residential users, and a number of designated consumers.
 They re-opened deregulation in 2005, but there are several adjustments that make it less than a cleanlly deregulated market.

 3. What costs make up my electricity bill?

-4. What choices do I have?If you are a residential user in Ontario, you pay on the Regulated Price Plan.
+4. What choices do I have?If you are a residential user in Ontario, or one of the designated consumers, you pay on the Regulated Price Plan.
 This is a 2 tiered price that is set every 6 months, Nov 1 and May 1.
 It is not a fixed price, just set in 6 month periods and over time you pay the spot market price for electricity.
 There are 2 tiers.
 The lower tier provides a slightly subsidized price for 600 kWh/month in the summer and 1,000 kWh in the winter.
 The upper tier is for all use over those amounts, and is used to subsidize the lower tier.

 Buy your electricity from the utility.

 Marketers offer a variety of short and long term contract options.
 If you choose a fixed-price for your electricity over a fixed period of time, you will know your future electricity costs for that time period.
 If electricity prices rise above your fixed-price during the term of your contract, you save money.
 However, if electricity prices fall, your electricity costs may be higher than they would have been with another option.

 If you choose to purchase from a marketer, your electricity will continue to be delivered to you by the utility.
 The utility will also continue to provide you with emergency response services.
 There is no risk of being without electricity.
 You will be subject to the Provincial Benefit as well.

 5. Why would I buy from an electricity marketer?